mat-docs/SECU4.Site/docs/open_streaming_architecture/index.md

 real-world network routers.
 This service leverages a custom protocol, separates routing concerns from content, and offers extensibility and configurability.
 It adheres to the principle of Separation of Concerns, ensuring an organized and scalable architecture.

-Currently, we have implemented this is as part of the Stream API for ease of use and allows configuration of [stream creation strategy](stream_api/stream_server.md/#stream-creation-strategy).
+Currently, we have implemented this as part of the Stream API for ease of use and allows configuration of [stream creation strategy](stream_api/stream_server.md/#stream-creation-strategy).

 ### Bridge Service